 The Supreme Court announced on Friday that it will review whether or not class action waivers violate national labor laws.
 Companies frequently include these waivers in arbitration agreements to prohibit employees from forming class action lawsuits.
 For years, though, district and appellate courts have disagreed on whether or not the practice is legal.

 “Class action waivers may be one of the most important issues facing workers today.”

-“Class action waivers may be one of the most important issues facing workers today, and many are unaware it is such an issue,” said attorney C. Ryan Morgan, co-chair of Morgan & Morgan’s Employee Rights Group.
+“Class action waivers may be one of the most important issues facing workers today, and many are unaware it is such an issue,” said attorney Ryan Morgan, co-chair of Morgan & Morgan's Employee Rights Group.
 “Class action waivers are detrimental to the vast, vast majority of workers and hinder workers from having knowledge of their rights.”

-40% of Employers Use Class Action Waivers
+Nearly Half of Employers Use Class Action Waivers

 "Most workers would be shocked if they knew that many employers force workers to sign these agreements."

 In arbitration, companies set the rules of proceedings and hire the arbitrator.
-A Cornell University study found that out of nearly 4,000 workplace arbitration cases filed between 2003 and 2007, only 21% were awarded in favor of employees.
+A Cornell University study found that out of nearly 4,000 workplace arbitration cases filed between 2003 and 2007, only 21 percent were awarded in favor of employees.
 And, on average, employee litigation awards were 5 to 10 times greater than arbitration awards.